Ale and Compass Review (Dinner and Lunch at Disney’s Yacht Club)

 This order of chowder was rich and creamy with luscious bites of lobster alongside crisp corn kernels.

 I went with an appetizer, the roasted buffalo-style cauliflower.
 This dish comes with hearts of Romaine and herbed ranch sauce.

 Overall, I liked the cauliflower but felt it was too spicy.
 Kristen tried some, and she thought it was delicious but way too hot.
 Perhaps, we received an over-seasoned dish?

 As someone who loves spicy food, I can usually force myself to enjoy it with the heat.
 However, that was not the case with this dish.
 You might have better luck.

 Oh my goodness!
 Thankfully, she was happy to share them.
 They were SO GOOD.
-In fact, I was over at the Yacht Club again recently and was seriously tempted to mobile order them again.

 Aside from all of that goodness, there was a special dipping sauce.
 You know I don’t do mayonnaise, so I didn’t try it.
-Lucky for me, and possibly you, the fries were perfect without the sauce.
-Five Stars!

 So instead, get together and see what other people in your group might want.
 Then combine those items to make a meal.